English Setter vs English Foxhound: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for English Setter versus English Foxhound involves different considerations.
 English Setter (Large (45-80 lbs), high activity) has different caloric and macronutrient needs than English Foxhound (Large (60-75 lbs), very high (2+ hours daily) activity).
 Monthly food budgets reflect these differences: expect to spend more on English Setter due to volume requirements.
-Health-condition-specific dietary needs also differ—English Setter's associations with Orthopedic Conditions may warrant targeted nutrition, while English Foxhound's predisposition to Potential Health Concerns calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—English Setter's associations with orthopedic problems may warrant targeted nutrition, while English Foxhound's predisposition to Potential Health Concerns calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements